 Nursing Home Flooring: Material & Installation Considerations

-When it comes to nursing homes or any senior living environment, falls are unfortunately all too common.
+Falls are unfortunately all too common when it comes to nursing homes or any senior living environment.
 In fact, “falls are so common in nursing facilities that of the 1.6 million residents in U.S. nursing facilities, approximately half fall annually.
 About 1 in 3 of those who fall will fall two or more times in a year.”
 With statistics like these, it is important that these facilities implement strategies to prevent unnecessary accidents and reduce the risk of serious injury or even death.
 Starting from the ground up is a great place to begin.
 Here, we will walk you through the ins and outs of nursing home flooring with special characteristics and the best options and materials to consider.

 Nursing Home Flooring Characteristics

 Flooring characteristics are often defined by what a particular space needs in order to make everyday life run a bit smoother.
 To achieve this goal, nursing homes and senior living environments should consider the following five flooring characteristics:

 - Visually Inviting